wimvanderbauwhede/OpenCLIntegration/README.md

 This project provides the following:

-`OclWrapper`: and OpenCL wrapper class in C++ with additional bindings for Fortran, C and Perl.
+- `OclWrapper`: and OpenCL wrapper class in C++ with additional bindings for Fortran, C and Perl.
-`OclBuilder.py`: a SCons builder library for OpenCL applications that use `OclWrapper` `ocl_env.sh`: environment variables used by `OclBuilder.py` (bash syntax)
+- `OclBuilder.py`: a SCons builder library for OpenCL applications that use `OclWrapper`
+- `ocl_env.sh`: environment variables used by `OclBuilder.py` (bash syntax)

 ## Usage

 To use the OclWrapper and OclBuilder, you need the following:

-- The [scons](http://scons.org) build system, and therefore Python;
+- The [scons](http://scons.org) build system, and therefore Python 3;
-- An OpenCL SDK;
+- An OpenCL SDK and an OpenCL capable device (e.g. your CPU or GPU);
-- A C++ compiler and depending on your target, a C or Fortran compiler, or Perl.
+- A C++ compiler and depending on your target, a C or Fortran compiler, or Perl with the `Inline::C` module.

 Modify the environment variables from `ocl_env.sh` to reflect your system setup and put them in your `.bashrc` or `.profile` or equivalent.